MaroueneA/shiftrx-mvp/README.md

 ## Logging

 The application uses Python’s logging module for robust error handling and debugging.
 Log messages are printed to the console with timestamps and log levels.

-## Future Enhancements

-- **Authentication & Authorization:** To secure API endpoints.
-- **Improved LLM Prompting:** Further refinement for more accurate detail extraction.
-- **Frontend Interface:** To allow facility managers to interact with the system via a web UI.
-- **Advanced CI/CD Pipelines:** With deployment stages and monitoring.

 ## License